hed-standard/hed-javascript/README.md

 Currently, only validation at the BIDS dataset level is supported as an external interface, because full HED-3G validation requires the entire events file and merged sidecars be available.

-The HED JavaScript validator is very much tied to the BIDS dataset format.
-Because full validation of all the features of HED-3G (versions >= 8.0.0) requires full knowledge of an events file and its merged sidecars, the `hed-validator` currently only exposes its interface at the dataset level.

 A sample call can be found in the BIDS validator in [hed.js](https://github.com/bids-standard/bids-validator/blob/94ee5225fdc965afc45f0841ec8013f148048084/bids-validator/validators/events/hed.js#L17)